-Prep: 10 minutes
+10 minutes

-Year 1 to Year 3: 10 - 15 minutes
+10 - 15 minutes

-Years 4 and 5: 30 - 40 minutes
+30 - 40 minutes

-Year 6: 40 - 45 minutes
+40 - 45 minutes

 Teachers use the opportunity to revise work completed during the school day.
 It is also an excellent chance for your child to develop positive home study attitudes before entering Senior School.
 If the set homework is not completed, it is requested that a note of explanation from a parent be supplied in the student diary.
 Parents are requested to sign their child's diary daily homework tasks are completed to the parent's satisfaction.